delasign/ArtzyCamera/README.md

 After printing, open the app and place your phone infront of the images to experience the three samples.

 # Ok, I want to start creating.
 I recommend reading up on AR and ARKit before becoming familiar with how the samples were created.
-There are found in the "HowItWasMade" folder, which includes the files that were used and the corresponding images.
+These are found in the "HowItWasMade" folder, which includes the files that were used and the corresponding images.

 If you have any questions please email questions to : artzy@delasign.com

 # Recommended reading

-For all non-apple posts ever, please visit <a href="http://www.oscardelahera.com/blog">my blog.</a>
+For all posts ever, please visit <a href="http://www.oscardelahera.com/blog">my blog.</a>

 <b>Apple Documentation</b>: